tpoisot/DataSharingPaper/DataSharing-MS.md

-In addition to the ethical and pragmatic arguments made above, we engage here in a more technical reflexion about how we should include data sharing early in the studies, so as to generate data in a format allowing their re-usability.
+In addition to the ethical and pragmatic arguments made above, we engage here in a more technical reflexion about how we should include data sharing early in the communication of scientific studies, so as to generate data in a format allowing their re-usability.
 We also briefly discuss the different licensing options.

 ## Data representation